Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Background and New Results

-\begin{remark} As the size of the family is $\phi(q) \gg q/\log\log q$, the term involving the second integral in \eqref{eq:d1qhatfexp} is $O(q^{\sigma/2-1} \log\log q/\log q)$, and is thus smaller than the square-root cancelation predictable by the Ratios Conjecture. \end{remark}
+\begin{remark} The average over $Q/2<q \leq Q$ of the fourth term in \eqref{eq:d1qhatfexp} can be shown to be $O(Q^{-1})$, and is therefore negligible when considering $D_{1;Q/2,Q}(\eta)$ (see \eqref{eq:average of T_2 is small}).
+However, the term involving the second integral in \eqref{eq:d1qhatfexp} is of size $q^{\sigma/2-1-o(1)} $, and thus constitutes a genuine lower-order term, smaller than the error term in \eqref{eq:ratiosconjpred} predicted using the Ratios Conjecture. \end{remark}